naftali100/sfml-template/README.md

 - particle system (not the most efficient).
 - logging with plog, integrate sfml with plog.
 - sfml utilities.
+- imgui.

 # todo
 - quad tree.
-- update particle system to use VertexArray.
+- update particle system to use VertexArray and batch rendering (or keep it with drawable?)
 - states factories. (?)